Energy-minimizing Mappings of Complex Projective Spaces: Introduction

-We will give a new proof of Ohnita's theorem, based on a result about stable harmonic mappings of compact Hermitian symmetric spaces in Lemma \ref{symmetric_space_prop}.
-Before proving Theorem \ref{infimum}, we will also show via a direct calculation in Proposition \ref{holomorphic_corollary} that (\ref{infimum_equation}) gives the energy of any holomorphic or antiholomorphic mapping from $(\C P^{N},g_{0})$ to a compact K\"ahler manifold. \\

-The infimum in Theorem \ref{infimum} coincides with a lower bound for the energy of mappings from complex projective spaces to Riemannian manifolds which Croke established in \cite{Cr1}.
-We will extend Croke's result to a sharp lower bound for a larger family of energy functionals:
+The determination of the infimum in Theorem \ref{infimum} builds on work of Croke, who showed in \cite{Cr1} that the energy of a map from complex projective space to a Riemannian manifold is bounded below by the value $C_{N}A^{\star}$ in (\ref{infimum_equation}), by showing that this lower bound is the infimum in all homotopy classes.
+We will extend Croke's lower bound for energy to a lower bound for a larger class of functionals:

-\begin{theorem} Let $F:(\C P^{N},g_{0}) \rightarrow (M,g)$ be a Lipschitz mapping from complex projective space to a Riemannian manifold.
-Let $A^{\star}$ be the invariant associated to the homotopy class of $F$ in Theorem \ref{infimum} and $E_{p}(F)$ its $p$-energy (as in Definition \ref{p_energy_def} below).
+\begin{theorem} Let $F:(\C P^{N},g_{0}) \rightarrow (M,g)$ be a Lipschitz map from complex projective space to a Riemannian manifold, $E_{p}(F)$ its $p$-energy (as in Definition \ref{p_energy_def}), and $A^{\star}$ the invariant associated to the homotopy class of $F$ in Theorem \ref{infimum}.
 Then for all $p > 2$,

-Equality for at least one $p > 2$ implies that $F$ is a homothety onto a pluriharmonically immersed minimal submanifold, and in particular that equality holds in (\ref{cpn_p_energy_thm_eqn}) for all $p \geq 2$. \end{theorem}
+Equality for at least one $p > 2$ implies that $F$ is a homothety onto a pluriharmonically immersed minimal submanifold, and thus that equality holds in (\ref{cpn_p_energy_thm_eqn}) for all $p \geq 2$. \end{theorem}

+The results of White \cite{Wh1} imply that for $1 \leq p < 2$, the infimum of the $p$-energy in any homotopy class of mappings from complex projective space to a Riemannian manifold is $0$.
+In this sense, the lower bound for $p$-energy for $p \geq 2$ given by Theorems \ref{infimum} and \ref{cpn_p_energy_thm} is optimal.
 Special cases of Theorems \ref{infimum} and \ref{cpn_p_energy_thm} state that the identity mapping of complex projective space minimizes $p$-energy in its homotopy class for $p \geq 2$.
-In \cite{Wh1}, White studied homotopy-theoretic conditions under which there are positive infima for a very general class of energy functionals in a homotopy class of mappings between Riemannian manifolds.
-His results imply that for $1 \leq p < 2$, the infimum of the $p$-energy in any homotopy class of mappings from complex projective space to a closed Riemannian manifold is $0$.
-In this sense, the statement that the identity mapping minimizes $p$-energy in its homotopy class for $p \geq 2$ is optimal.
-For $p > 2$, Theorem \ref{cpn_p_energy_thm} implies that the only $p$-energy minimizing mappings in its homotopy class are isometries, however for $p = 2$ Lichnerowicz's theorem cited above implies that all biholomorphic mappings of $(\C P^{N},g_{0})$ minimize energy in their homotopy class.
-In the homotopy class of the identity, this includes projective linear transformations which are not isometries.\\
+For $p > 2$, Theorem \ref{cpn_p_energy_thm} implies that the only $p$-energy-minimizing maps in its homotopy class are isometries, however for $p = 2$, Lichnerowicz's results \cite{Li1} cited above imply that all holomorphic maps of complex projective space minimize energy in their homotopy class.
+In the homotopy class of the identity, this includes projective linear transformations which are not isometries. \\